o-jasper/alt_require.lua/readme.md

 * Unknowns..

 * It seems a little slow, though i see little reason why it should be.
-  (note: perhaps use other data-transmission stuff)
+  (note: perhaps use other data-transmission stuff, note2: storebin might be slow, but not nearly slow enough to explain the low speed)

 Note: to run these tests, have `lua alt_require/test/server.lua` running.